SVCE-ACM/A-December-of-Algorithms/README.md

     Department 1 Code: CS
     Department 2 code: EC
     Students in department 1 (1-100): 15
-    Starting roll no: 1
     Students in department 2 (1-100): 16
-    Starting roll no: 1
     ```
     ```
     ROOM 1